ErwinJanssen/modern-python.cookiecutter/README.md

     documentation and READMEs, but PyPi only supported reStructedText for a long time.
 Markdown support was added in 2018.

 -   Use declarative configuration as much as possible.
-The build tools are specified in `pyproject.toml`, and the package data is in setup.cfg.
+The build tools and package data are specified in `pyproject.toml`.
 This means that a `setup.py` (the default way for many project to manage their metadata) is no longer necessary.
 This reduces complexity, and makes it easier to transition to a different build system if desired.

 -   Rely on source control management to specify the version number (e.g. git tags), instead of manually keeping them up to date in `setup.cfg` and